trilogy-libraries/activerecord-trilogy-adapter/README.md

 This gem offers Trilogy support for versions of Active Record prior to v7.1.
 Currently supports:

-- ⚠️ Rails v7.1+ includes Trilogy support by default making this gem unnecessary
+- ⚠️ Rails v7.1+ includes Trilogy support by default making this gem unnecessary; do add `gem "trilogy"` to your Gemfile
 - ✅ Rails v7.0.x
 - ✅ Rails v6.1.x
 - ✅ Rails v6.0.x